Pellegrino Luciano

 Associate Professor of Anthropology

-Dr. Pellegrino Luciano is currently an associate professor of anthropology at the American University of Kuwait.
-He completed his doctoral work in anthropology in 2005 at the Graduate Center of the City University of New York on questions pertaining to neoliberalism, nature/heritage conservation, and inequality in Peru.
+Dr. Pellegrino Luciano, an associate professor of anthropology at the American University of Kuwait, earned his doctoral degree in anthropology from the Graduate Center of the City University of New York in 2005.
+His doctoral work focused on the intersection of neoliberalism, nature/heritage conservation, and inequality in Peru.
+He is the author of Neoliberal Reform in Machu Picchu: Protecting a Community, Heritage Site and Tourism Destination in Peru (2018).

-His research involves examining property relations embedded in the conservation of public resources such as heritage and nature.
-His fieldwork in the southern Peruvian Andes examined the way economic restructuring converts nature and heritage into commodities for a tourism economy.
-Dr. Luciano’s work describes the way residents living in the Sanctuary of Machu Picchu adapt and challenge the privatization efforts of governing authorities who attempt to restrict access to people’s land on conservation grounds but can justify concessions to private investments.
+His book centers on investigating property relations within the context of conserving public resources, such as heritage and nature.
+During his fieldwork in the southern Peruvian Andes, Dr. Luciano explored how economic restructuring transforms nature and heritage into commodities for a tourism-based economy.
+His work illuminates the strategies employed by residents of the Sanctuary of Machu Picchu to adapt to and contest the efforts of governing authorities to privatize and restrict access to their land under the guise of conservation, while simultaneously justifying concessions to private investments.